Soulmeister-x/pi-numerisch/README.md

 # pi-numerisch
-just a quick approximation of pi
+just a quick approximation of pi for my studies